Links

 <script async type="text/javascript" src="//asset.fwcdn3.com/js/analytics.js"></script>

-Call analytics push whenever the checkout happens.
+Call analytics push whenever the purchase happens.

 How to implement the "purchase" tracking event